Digitalist-Open-Cloud/backstage-plugin-harbor/README.md

 ## Contributing

-Please contribute back to the [original repo](https://github.com/container-registry/), and you are free to use any code from this repo to contribute back to the original repo without giving us credit.
+Please contribute back to the [original repo](https://github.com/container-registry/backstage-plugin-harbor/tree/master), and you are free to use any code from this repo to contribute back to the original repo without giving us credit.

 ## History

 This Backstage plugin was initially created by [BESTSELLER](https://github.com/BESTSELLER) and transferred to [Container Registry](https://github.com/container-registry/).
-This fork was started because of an acute need.